GeniusWeeb/Excel2Pdf-Generator/README.md

 	Report Generation Software
 	Convert Excel.xlsx files into PDF.pdf file
 	you can fork and alter the source code
-	A custom gui UI has already been created
+	A custom  GUI has already been created
+	PyQt5

 <b>	PIP Dependancies :  </b>